 11. If you find it difficult to make a neat forelock plait because your horse has short hairs on either side, or has a long forelock that you don’t want to shorten, make a French plait.
 Plait down as normal for a few turns, then take in a section of hair from each side every time you cross over.

-Grooms in the USA use a technique for making what they call button or rosette dressage plaits in longer manes, using yarn that is woven into the plait and tied.
+Katie says that grooms in the USA use a technique for making what they call button or rosette dressage plaits in longer manes, using yarn that is woven into the plait and tied.
 This is nearly as quick as using rubber bands and keeps the mane neater and more secure, though is not as neat as sewn plaits.

 Start by isolating a section of mane to plait and place a piece of yarn longer than the mane hair underneath it, at the top.
 Divide the mane into three and pass the right section over the centre, taking the right-hand side of the yarn piece with it.
 Repeat with the left section, again taking the yarn with it.
 Plait down as far as you can, incorporating the yarn with the mane hair each time you cross over.